Equilibrium (Erik Mongrain album)

 Erik Mongrain while recording the album Equilibrium at Paul Reed Smith's personal studio.

 Equilibrium is the second album of the Canadian guitarist Erik Mongrain.

 Description

-Equilibrium is an acoustic guitar album by Erik Mongrain recorded at Paul Reed Smith's Dragon Crossing Studios during August 2008.
+Equilibrium is an acoustic guitar album by Erik Mongrain, recorded at Paul Reed Smith's Dragon Crossing Studios in August 2008.
 Mongrain is accompanied by Michael Manring (fretless bass) and Bill Plumber (synthesizer).

 The CD cover is a painting by Yan Mongrain, the guitarist's brother.